MiltonKeynesChessClub/clubwebsite/_pages/about/index.markdown

 You can see all our team results and fixtures, as well as results and pairings for internal tournaments in our [results area](/results/).

 We welcome and are actively seeking new players to the club.
 Check out our [guide for new players](/about/new-players.html) for more information about making your first visits to the club.

-TODO some imagery would be nice.

-## History

-TODO: a potted history of the club would be great.